How to Appeal Health Insurance Claim Denials

 If your claim is rejected, it does not get processed due to incorrect information when submitting the health insurance claim form.
 Rejected claims do not need to be appealed.
 Correct the error and resubmit the right information to have the insurance company begin processing the claim.

 5 Reasons a Health Insurance Claim Could Be Denied

 Knowing why your health insurance claim was denied is an important aspect of knowing if you can appeal the decision.
 If your appeal goes through, the company must pay for the claim even though it was originally denied.

 Here are five common health insurance claim denial reasons:

-- Incomplete or missing information in the submitted claim documents or medical billing errors.
+- There may be incomplete or missing information in the submitted claim documents or there could be medical billing errors.

 - You may have exceeded the coverage limits in your plan.